Start Printed Page 62676

 I. Notice of Final Decision

 OSHA hereby gives notice of the expansion of the scope of recognition of Intertek Testing Services NA, Inc. (ITSNA), as an NRTL.
-ITSNA's expansion covers the addition of twenty-three (23) test standards to its scope of recognition.
+ITSNA's expansion covers the addition of two test standards to its scope of recognition.

-OSHA recognition of an NRTL signifies that the organization meets the requirements specified by 29 CFR Start Printed Page 78651910.7.
+OSHA recognition of an NRTL signifies that the organization meets the requirements specified by 29 CFR 1910.7.
 Recognition is an acknowledgment that the organization can perform independent safety testing and certification of the specific products covered within its scope of recognition, and is not a delegation or grant of government authority.
 As a result of recognition, employers may use products properly approved by the NRTL to meet OSHA standards that require testing and certification of the products.

 The Agency processes applications by an NRTL for initial recognition, or for expansion or renewal of this recognition, following requirements in Appendix A to 29 CFR 1910.7.
 This appendix requires that the Agency publish two notices in the Federal Register in processing an application.
 In the first notice, OSHA announces the application and provides its preliminary finding and, in the second notice, the Agency provides its final decision on the application.
 These notices set forth the NRTL's scope of recognition or modifications of that scope.
 OSHA maintains an informational Web page for each NRTL that details its scope of recognition.
 These pages are available from the Agency's Web site at http://www.osha.gov/dts/otpca/nrtl/index.html.

-ITSNA submitted an application, dated April 21, 2015, (OSHA-2007-0039-0022) to expand its recognition to include 23 additional test standards.
-OSHA staff performed a detailed analysis of the application packet and reviewed other pertinent information.
+ITSNA submitted an application, dated January 29, 2014 (OSHA-2007-0039-0017, Exhibit 1—Intertek Scope Expansion Request for AAMI ES60601 & UL 1004-1), to expand its recognition to include two additional test standards.
+OSHA staff performed a comparability analysis and reviewed other pertinent information.
 OSHA did not perform any on-site reviews in relation to this application.

 II.
 Final Decision and Order